djalbat/necessary/README.md

 moveDirectory("/root/usr", "/etc/lib"); // Moves the '/root/usr' directory to '/etc/lib'
 ```

-Note that if the parent directory of the newly named directory does not exist then this function will fail.
-Inside use the `moveDirectory()` method.

 * The `createFile()` creates an empty file.
 It does not return anything upon success:

 ```